 He’s has changed my perspective and shifted my sight onto a more deeper understanding of who I am in Christ.
 Our conversations have taught me to listen, to offer understanding and most of all that we are all created equal.
 We all fall short of the glory of God and yet we are all created in the image of God and all seek a desire to know and be known.
 Christ came just as much for him as he did for me.
 We all have these deep recesses within our heart that define who we’re are when life demands action, we are challenged in diversity.
 Do we take up this challenge or do we hide in shame and have fear and assumption shape our world?
 Or do we ask questions?
 Do we get to know another’s heart journey thereby growing in our own?
 All these things and more I have had to ask myself and learn about my being and identity in Christ as my Lord and Savior.

-If you want to know why you believe something or why you carry foundational truths, whatever that may be, then engage in friendly conversations with another whose world is juxtaposed to yours – which basically includes everyone on this planet in one way or another.
+If you want to know why you believe something or what you base your foundational truths upon, whatever that may be, then engage in conversations with another whose world is juxtaposed to yours – which basically includes everyone on this planet in one way or another.
 Challenge yourself and get to know how to have those uncomfortable conversations.

 Too many people shape their world within the confines of fear and scream truth.
 God is so much bigger than anything in this world, there’s no reason for fear and real truth leads to life.